The Powerlist 2021: London Estate Prodigy, Yemi Edun, Bags British Influential Black Person Award

 “I’m incredibly passionate about working in property and I hope this recognition will inspire other young people to consider a career into the industry.”

-Over the years, Yemi has led Daniel Ford International, it has become one of London’s leading property acquisition consultancies.
-It has been responsible for over £650m in property transactions and registered some of the London market’s largest transactions during the financial crisis.
+Over the years, Yemi has led Daniel Ford International, and has become one of London’s leading property acquisition consultancies.
+It has been responsible for over £650m in property transactions and registered some of London market’s largest transactions during the financial crisis.

 YEMI EDUN AND DANIEL FORD’S PLETHORA OF AWARDS AND CSR